 - The items you selected are no longer visible.
-The software always hides the Whole object even if the Surface selection mode is set to Individual faces. - The Show only and Hide and Hide and Hide buttons on the BIM toolbar are inactive, because there are no longer any selected items. - In the Map files tab of the Layer manager, the check mark next to the BIM file name changes to indicate that some parts of the BIM file are no longer visible and no longer selectable.
-The check mark next to the name of the layer or layers containing the items you selected also changes to i.
+The software always hides the Whole object even if the Surface selection mode is set to Individual faces. - The Show only i and Hide i buttons on the BIM toolbar are inactive, because there are no longer any selected items. - In the Map files tab of the Layer manager, the check mark next to the BIM file name changes to indicate that some parts of the BIM file are no longer visible and no longer selectable.
+The check mark next to the name of the layer or layers containing the items you selected also changes to indicate.